-We have audited the financial statements of Deposit Insurance Fund (the "Fund") set out on pages 3 to 16, which comprise the balance sheet as at 31 March 2010, the statement of comprehensive income, statement of changes in accumulated surplus and the cash flow statement for the year then ended, and a summary of significant accounting policies and other explanatory notes.
+The accompanying financial statements of Deposit Insurance Fund (the "DI Fund"), set out on pages 4 to 16, have been audited under my direction.
+These financial statements comprise the balance sheet as at 31 March 2011, and the statement of comprehensive income, statement of changes in accumulated surplus and cash flow statement for the financial year then ended, and a summary of significant accounting policies and other explanatory information.